WICG/serial/EXPLAINER.md

 ## Motivation

 Users, especially in the educational, hobbyist and industrial sectors, connect peripheral devices to their computers that require custom software to control.
-For example, robotics are often used to each computer programming and electronics in schools.
+For example, robotics are often used to teach computer programming and electronics in schools.
 This requires software which can upload code to a robot and/or control it remotely.
 In an industrial or hobbyist setting a piece of equipment such as a mill, laser cutter or 3D printer is controlled by a program running on a connected computer.
 These devices are often controlled by small microcontrollers via a serial connection.

 There are many examples of this control software being built using web technology.
 For example,